inorganik/inorganik-next/posts/2024-01-15-building-a-game.md

 ---
 title: "I'm building a supply chain logistics game with Svelte and Supabase"
-description: "Cities 4 Sale is a massively multiplayer online idle game coming soon"
+description: 'Cities 4 Sale is a massively multiplayer online idle game coming soon'
 date: '2024-01-15'
 ---